Axtrkv/Gallery/README.md

 # Gallery
-Simple HTML / CSS Gallery.
+Simple photo Gallery using HTML, CSS and JavaScript.